Chonathon/INST326-Final-Project/README.md

  - [Readme Editor](https://readme.so/editor)
     Helped us properly format a Readme document
  - [Real Python] (https://realpython.com/python-dicts/) Provided insight in to how to work with dictionaries that are within a dataframe.
+ - [NumPy] (https://numpy.org/doc/stable/reference/routines.html) Provided insight in to how to work with logic behind our program and make it functional.